Houston Astros sign stealing scandal: Impact and aftermath

 In a June 2023 interview with Time, Manfred said that he regretted giving Astros players immunity from punishment in the wake of the scandal and said that it was "maybe not [his] best decision ever".
+The scandal was cited as a detriment for Carlos Beltran to reach the National Baseball Hall of Fame and Museum when he became eligible in 2023.
+In 2026, he was finally inducted on his fourth year on the ballot, becoming the first member of the 2017 Astro team to be inducted.

 Efficacy

 A study presented in a long article in The Ringer concluded that there was no evidence that being informed of the nature of the pitch just before it is thrown actually helps the hitter.
 The article addressed prior situations of teams illegally stealing signs, such as the 1951 New York Giants, but did its deepest dive on the 2017 and 2018 Houston Astros.
 It found that the Astros' alleged ringleader Carlos Beltran seemed not to benefit at all, and while it may have helped one of his teammates, Marwin Gonzalez, the overall statistics show that it did not help the team's hitters.
 A study in Baseball Prospectus reached a near-identical conclusion, showing that the Astros gained "no runs at all" from the scheme.
 A study done by two researchers at Duke University, while less comprehensive, concluded as well that the Astros did not benefit.
 The Duke study focused on results at home versus those on the road.

-Conversely, a detailed statistical study conducted by Ryan Elmore and Gregory J. Matthews, professors of statistics at the University of Denver and Loyal University Chicago, respectively, analyzed the use of bangs to communicate stolen signs, and concluded that the sign stealing clearly aided hitters for three reasons.
+Conversely, a detailed statistical study conducted by Ryan Elmore and Gregory J. Matthews, professors of statistics at the University of Denver and Loyola University Chicago, respectively, analyzed the use of bangs to communicate stolen signs, and concluded that the sign stealing clearly aided hitters for three reasons.
 First, the odds of swinging at a pitch were about 27.5% lower when a bang was present prior to the pitch.
 Second, given a swing, the odds of making contact with a breaking ball were about 80% higher when a bang was present prior to the pitch.
 Third, given a swing and contact, exit velocity was increased by an average of 2.386 miles per hour when a bang was present.